How Acupressure Points Work to Relieve Pain

 Chronic Pain

-Besides relieving pain, Acupressure can help rebalance the body by dissolving tensions and stresses that keep it from functioning smoothly and that inhibit the immune system.
+Besides relieving pain, Acupressure points can help rebalance the body by dissolving tensions and stresses that keep it from functioning smoothly and that inhibit the immune system.
 Acupressure enables the body to adapt to environmental changes, to resist illness, and to promote overall health and well-being.

 Self-Healing Acupressure Pain Relief Resources

-This audio program is available as an mp3 download and a CD.
+The Release Back Pain audio program is available as an mp3 download and a CD.
 Practice Self-Healing through the techniques you’ll find, including easy stretching, Acupressure points, and gentle spinal exercises.